Skip to main content

 History does not repeat itself but definitely rhymes.
 I have not used AI to write this article, while at the same time I use AI around the clock for coding and everything else.
 The writing muscle needs training, putting AI into it now doesn't feel right, it will require two cognitive loads at the same time and these days it's all about managing cognitive load, so going for quality over quantity here.
 AI will be used for proofreading, grammar and other at the end, but only for that.

 I am a big fan of information theory and signal processing and my entire mental model around AI is that AI is an "information revolution"; communication shift, not intelligence.
-In my view, Intelligence, whatever that may be, is reserved for living things, allowing them to adapt to environment changes within generations, bypassing the limitation of DNA-driven changes (the hardware) that can create adaptation only between generations.
-Naturally, these topics are broad so we'll narrow our scope to the changes we expect on knowledge work, a fancy name to the work we do in facing a computer.
+In my view, Intelligence, whatever that may be, is reserved for living things (with the potential for quantum computing to change that), allowing them to adapt to environment changes within the same generation acting as the software in the evolution process, bypassing the limitation of DNA-driven changes (the hardware in the evolution process) that adapt only on the next generation.
+Whether what we call AI is on the path for being real intelligence or not, the fact is that all today's AI can not adapt to change (without retraining), hence can not learn, hence is not qualified to be called intelligence.
+Naturally, these topics are broad so we'll narrow our scope to the pragmatic changes that impact most of us on our profession and workplace, focusing on knowledge work, a fancy name for the work we do using a computer.

-Unless you are living under a rock, if you're facing a computer, you are now constantly being told you are about to be replaced by AI, you have to level up your capabilities and your team's capabilities, and the organization is under existential threat (unless it's AI infrastructure) and you must become "AI Native".
+Unless you are living under a rock, if most of your work is done using a computer, you are now constantly being told you are about to be replaced by AI, you have to level up your capabilities and your team's capabilities, and the organization is under existential threat (unless you are in the business of AI infrastructure) and you must become "AI Native".
 The change is real, the hype isn't.
-I have been (and still am) struggling to put clear lines and definitions on the limitations and boundaries of the technology, they are clear and blurred at the same time, PhD brilliance mixed with stupidity, deception, and laziness, all within the same context window.
+I have been (and still am) struggling to put clear lines and definitions on the limitations and boundaries of the technology, they are clear and blurred at the same time, PhD brilliance mixed with stupidity, deception, and laziness, all within the same context window, available 24/7.

 As the models saturate and the ecosystem matures, noise levels are beginning to drop and clear signals start to emerge.
 We are all part of this mass, unprecedented exploration effort.
 We will be able to tell what is real once investment starts to demand returns.
 Right now we can divide the markets into three groups of companies: